-- If the responding party is a faculty member: the Associate Provost and Dean of Academic Services, the Dean of College Programs and Special Assistant to the Provost, or the Director of the Office of Institutional Effectiveness and Planning. - If the responding party is a member of the administration or staff: the Assistant Vice President of Human Resources, or the Director of Human Resource Services.
+- If the responding party is a faculty member: the Associate Provost and Dean of College Programs, or the Assistant Provost and Director of the Office of Institutional Effectiveness and Planning. - If the responding party is a member of the administration or staff: the Assistant Vice President of Human Resources, or the Director of Human Resource Services.